mcnairsa/100-days-of-code/log.md

 ### Day ???/100: 16-12-2024
 **Today's Progress**:
-Back to the drawing board (stritly speaking the notebook, B5 squared, I find A4 too imposing and A5 to constricting) to sketch the page in both pc browser and phone browser formats.
+Back to the drawing board (strictly speaking the notebook, B5 squared, I find A4 too imposing and A5 to constricting) to sketch the page in both pc browser and phone browser formats.

 **Thoughts:**
 Inching forward

-**Plan for tomorrow:**
+**Pay Forward:**
 1. @Liberty0208 on fCC Discord
 re: On Day 2, I missed Day One.
 Looks like whe started first time two or three weeks ago.
 me: Great job!
 Did you take a break and re-start?
 Well done for keeping at it.

-**Pay Forward:**
 2. @sualokin on fCC Discord
 re: TinDog Project screenshot
 me: Awesome!
 Oh to be a dog! hangOn!
 I was born in the (Chinese) Year of the Dog, does that make me eligible for an account?

+### Day ???/100: 17-12-2024
+**Today's Progress**:
+Worked on the 'Mission' section of the Responsive Company Home Page project.

+**Thoughts:**
+Frustrated

+1. @LittleInksmith on fCC Discord
+re: '... ran into a snag with destructuring...'
+me: Yeha!
+Go get that nested stuff destructured!

+**Pay Forward:**
+2. @DaniMetroplex on fCC Discord
+re: some lesson stuff (build a game) on OOP
+me: Good job!
+Is that in the fCC curriculum?